 As a rule of thumb, if you are looking for more than 1000 concurrent calls, then we would recommend a multi-server installation consisting of one database and web server and multiple Freeswitch systems to make the calls.
 See http://www.newfies-dialer.org/pricing/high-capacity-multi-server-system/ for more details.

 Operating System Installation

-Please note that the Newfies-Dialer install scripts are only designed to work on Ubuntu LTS 12.04.
+Please note that the Newfies-Dialer install scripts are only designed to work on Debian 7.X and 8.x (64 bit)

-When Ubuntu is installed, it maybe worthwhile installing the latest patches and updates.
+When Debian is installed, it maybe worthwhile installing the latest patches and updates.
 This is achieved with the following commands.

 sudo apt-get update